webmachinelearning/webnn/explainer-device-selection.md

 However, this would likely be premature standardization, as NPUs are very heterogeneous in their implementations, for instance memory and processing unit architecture can be significantly different.
 Also, they can be either standalone devices (e.g. TPUs), or integrated as SoC modules, together with CPUs, and even GPUs.

-There is a fundamental difference vs. programming GPUs.
+There is a fundamental difference between programming NPUs vs. programming GPUs.
 From programming point of view, NPUs are very specific and need specialized drivers, which integrate into libraries and frameworks.
 Therefore they don't need explicitly exposed abstractions like in [WebGPU](https://gpuweb.github.io/gpuweb/), but they might have specific quantization requirements and limitations.

-The main use cases for NPUs is to offload more general purpose computing devices (CPU and even GPU) from machine learning compute loads.
+The main use case for NPUs currently is mainly to offload more general purpose computing devices (CPU and even GPU) from machine learning compute loads.
 Power efficient performance is the main characteristic.

-Therefore, use cases that include NPUs could be euphemistically represented by the `"low-power"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), which could mean the following (depending on the underlying platform):
+Therefore, use cases that include NPUs could be euphemistically represented by the `"low-power"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), which could mean the following mappings (controlled by the underlying platform):
 - pure NPU execution,
 - NPU preferred, fallback to CPU,
-- combined [multiple] NPU and CPU execution controlled by the underlying platform.
+- combined [multiple] NPU and CPU execution.

 ### Selecting from multiple [types] of NPUs

 The proposal above uses [Web GPU](https://gpuweb.github.io/gpuweb) mechanisms to select a GPU device for a context.
 This covers support for multiple GPUs, even with different type and capabilities.

-We lack such mechanisms to select NPUs.
-Earlier there have been ideas to use a similar approach as Web GPU.
+We don't have such mechanisms to select NPUs.
+Earlier there have been ideas to use a similar, if not the same approach as Web GPU.

-However, enumerating and managing adapters are not very webby designs.
-For instance, to avoid complexity and to minimize fingerprinting surfaces, the [Presentation API](https://www.w3.org/TR/presentation-api/) outsources selecting the target device to the user agent, so that the web app can achieve the use case without being exposed with platform specific details.
+However, enumerating and managing adapters are not very web'ish designs.
+For instance, to avoid complexity and to minimize fingerprinting surfaces, the [Presentation API](https://www.w3.org/TR/presentation-api/) outsourced selecting the target device to the user agent, so that the web app can achieve the use case without being exposed with platform specific details.

-In Web NN case, we cannot use such mechanisms, because the API is used by frameworks, not by web pages.
+In the Web NN case, we cannot use such mechanisms, because the API is used by frameworks, not by web pages.

-Currently the handling of multiple NPUs (e.g. single model on multiple NPUs, or multiple models on multiple NPUs) is delegated to the implementation and underlying platform.
+As such, currently the handling of multiple NPUs (e.g. single model on multiple NPUs, or multiple models on multiple NPUs) is delegated to the implementations and underlying platforms.

 ### Hybrid execution scenarios using NPU, CPU and GPU

 Many platforms support various hybrid execution scenarios involving NPU, CPU, and GPU (e.g. NPU-CPU, NPU-GPU, NPU-CPU-GPU), but these are not explicitly exposed and controlled in Web NN.
+They are best selected and controlled by the implementations.
+However, we should distillate the main use cases behind hybrid execution and define a hinting/mapping mechanism, such as the power preference mentioned earlier.